AxonIQ/reference-guide/appendices/message-handler-tuning/handler-enhancers.md

 # Handler Enhancers

-Handler Enhancers allow you to wrap handlers and add custom logic to the execution, or eligibility of handlers for a certain message.
+Handler Enhancers allow you to wrap handlers and add custom logic to the execution or eligibility of handlers for a specific message.
-This differs from `HandlerInterceptor`s in that you have access to the aggregate member at the time of resolving, and it allows for more fine-grained control.
+Handler enhancers differ from [message handler interceptors](../../axon-framework/messaging-concepts/message-intercepting.md#message-intercepting) by the access they provide to the message handling component (e.g., the aggregate member) at the resolution time.
+Hence, handler enhancers allow for more fine-grained control.
-You can use handler enhancers to intercept and perform checks on groups of `@CommandHandler`s or `@EventHandler`s.
+You can use handler enhancers to intercept and perform checks on groups of `@MessageHandler` annotated methods, like a command, event, or query handler.

-To create a handler enhancer you start by implementing `HandlerEnhancerDefinition` and overriding the `wrapHandler()` method.
+To create a handler enhancer, you implement the `HandlerEnhancerDefinition` interface and override the `wrapHandler()` method.
-All this method does is give you access to the `MessageHandlingMember<T>` which is an object representing any handler that is specified in the system.
+All this method does is give you access to the `MessageHandlingMember<T>`, which is an object representing any handler specified in the system.

-You can then sort these handlers based on their annotations by using the `annotationAttributes(Annotation annotation)` method.
+You can then sort these handlers based on the type of `Message` they handle by using the `MessageHandlingMember.canHandleMessageType(Class<? extends Message>)` method.
-This will filter out only those handlers that use that `Annotation`.
+Doing so, you can specifically enhance message handlers dealing with, for example, the `CommandMessage`.

-For your handler enhancer to run you'll need to either create a `META-INF/services/org.axonframework.messaging.annotation.HandlerEnhancerDefinition` file containing the fully qualified class name of the handler enhancer you have created, or register it explicitly in the Configurer.
+For your handler enhancer to run, you'll need to create a `META-INF/services/org.axonframework.messaging.annotation.HandlerEnhancerDefinition` file containing the fully qualified class name of the handler enhancer you have created or register the enhancer explicitly in the `Configurer`.

-Example of a Handler Enhancer that filters messages based on an expected Meta-Data key and value.
+Here's an example of a `HandlerEnhancerDefinition` that filters messages based on an expected `MetaData` key and value.

 ```java
 // 1